Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/cfb.rst

     +--------------+-----------+------------+-----------+----+

-The algorithm flow chart is shown as follow, and the length of the text is denoted as 's':
+The algorithm flow chart is shown as follows, and the length of the text is denoted as 's':

 .. image:: /images/CFB_working_mode.png
    :alt: algorithm flow chart of CFB
    :width: 100%
    :align: center

-As we can see from the chart, the encryption part of each CFB mode has loop-carried dependency which is enforced by the algorithm, the input block of each iteration (except for iteration 0) needs a feedback data from its last iteration.
+As seen from the chart, the encryption part of each CFB mode has loop-carried dependency, which is enforced by the algorithm, the input block of each iteration (except for iteration 0) needs a feedback data from its last iteration.
 Thus, the initiation interval (II) of each CFB encryption mode cannot achieve an II = 1.
 However, the decryption part of each CFB mode has no dependencies, so that it can achieve an II = 1.